glic3rinu/passlib/docs/lib/passlib.context.rst

     new hashes.
 This parameter is optional; if omitted, the first non-deprecated algorithm in ``schemes`` will be used.
     You can use the :meth:`~CryptContext.default_scheme` method
-    to retreive the name of the current default scheme.
+    to retrieve the name of the current default scheme.
     As an example, the following demonstrates the effect of this parameter on the :meth:`~CryptContext.encrypt`
     method::